G.O.A.T. (Diljit Dosanjh album)

-G.O.A.T. is the eleventh studio album by Indian-Punjabi vocalist Diljit Dosanjh, released on July 30, 2020, by Famous Studios.
-Title track of the album and its music video was released a day prior to album release.
-Songs were written by Karan Aujla, Raj Ranjodh, Amrit Maan, and other artists.
+G.O.A.T. is the eleventh studio album by Indian-American Punjabi vocalist Diljit Dosanjh, released on July 30, 2020, by Famous Studios.
+The title track of the album and its music video was released a day prior to the album's release.
+The songs were written by Karan Aujla, Raj Ranjodh, Amrit Maan, among various other artists.
 The album was produced by various artists including Desi Crew and The Kidd.

+The album cover draws inspiration from Roxette's 1988 album Look Sharp!.

 Background

 The album was announced by Dosanjh in 2018.

 Track listing

 Track listing and credits as per Diljit Dosanjh's Instagram: